tlbtlbtlb/tlbcore/README.md

     marshalling and unmarshalling into JSON
   * nodeif: wrap C++ code for Node.js
   * common: a grab-bag of C++ utilities like stringprintf, wrappers around pthreads, read/write STL into JSON, etc.
-  * numerical : numerical stuff, including polynomial fitting and C++ wrappers around LAPACK functions
+  * numerical : numerical stuff, built on top of Armadillo
   * genes: a simple genome library, not good for anything yet